“Is that an upside-down cross you’re wearing?”

 I wanted my feminine back.

 But the damage had already been done.
-Because after so many years of practice, when I wanted to sing, I couldn’t.
+Because after so many years of practice, even when I wanted to cry, I couldn’t.

 When I wanted to jump in and play ball, good throwing arm or no, I couldn’t.

 And even still, I hadn’t learned my lesson.

 The next year I fell in with a group of boys whose masculine power was enticing enough to eclipse my newfound curiosity with the feminine.

 These boys were tough, uncompromising, and competitive.
 They did what they wanted and took what they wanted.
 They pushed themselves, and each other, to a high standard of cool.
 I couldn’t resist.

 It wasn’t hard for me to befriend them.
 All I had to do was offer rides in my car and take them where they wanted to go.
 I knew how to show just the sides of me that were tough.
 But the boys weren’t convinced.
 They let me into their circle of friends, but from time to time one of them would ask me quizzically, “You’re a girl.
 Why are you hanging out with us all the time?
 Don’t you have something better to do?”

 But I’d fed my self-worth with my masculine for so long, I couldn’t break myself away.